 - Sarcomas - Start in soft tissue such as blood vessels/muscles/tissues.

-Screening could save your life.
+A screening could save your life.

 Nine out of 10 people whose colon cancer is discovered early will be alive 5 years later.
 And many will live a normal life span1.
 Colonoscopy is the best way to check for polyps that might indicate colorectal cancer.
 Call 800-777-7775 today to schedule an appointment with a Community gastroenterologist.